Roman number d. How do Roman numerals work?

 • XC = 90

 • 999.
-Thousand (M), subtract 1 (I), get 999 (IM) instead of CMXCIX.
+Thousand (M), subtract 1 (I), we get 999 (IM) instead of CMXCIX.
 Consequence: 1999 - MIM instead of MCMXCIX

 • 95.
 One hundred (C), subtract 5 (V), get 95 (VC) instead of XCV

-• 1950: One thousand (M), subtract 50 (L), we get 950 (LM).
+• 1950: Thousand (M), subtract 50 (L), get 950 (LM).
 Consequence: 1950 - MLM instead of MCML

 Application